trulstveoy/SpamOrHamES/readme.md

 ## Assignment 1 - Simple classification
 Create a classify-function.
 The function takes a string parameter and returns whether the string is spam or ham.
 Write the function in src/main.js.
 There you'll also find some messages that you can apply your function to.
-Write to console the percentage of correct results.
+Print to console the percentage of correct results.

 ###Hints:
 1. Use ES6 features let, const, arrow function and string literals.